signalfx/kafka_consumer/README.md

     	Channel size per drain to SignalFx (default 100000) -Debug
     	Turn debug on
+  -DebugServer string
-  -KafkaBroker string
+    	Put up a debug server at the address specified -KafkaBroker string
     	Kafka Broker to connect to (required to be set) -KafkaGroup string